Root Canals, Extractions, & Emergency Dentistry

 Most people shudder at the mention of a root canal, as it’s assumed root canals are painful procedures that keep you trapped for hours in the dentist’s chair.
 While pain is a sure sign that damage has been done to the tooth nerve, the root canal procedure itself is not painful, and it also saves your damaged tooth.

 Sometimes, removing a tooth is necessary.
-In the event that you need your tooth extracted, Dr. Freeman will do his best to make the experience as pain and anxiety-free as possible.
+In the event that you need your tooth extracted, Dr. Kottman will do her best to make the experience as pain and anxiety-free as possible.
 We offer local anesthetic as well as nitrous oxide (laughing gas) at our office, and if you’re especially fearful, we can prescribe you an oral sedative to take prior to your appointment.

 Many emergencies happen when you’re out of town or when your dentist is unavailable.
 At Pinnacle Dental, we’re happy to try to help you with your emergency, even if we’ve never met you before or it you’re out of network.

 The following are considered dental emergencies, and you should contact us right away if you have:

 - Sustained a traumatic injury to the face or jaw